OmkarS12/Rapid-LLM-Chatbot-Development/README.md

 It can offer personalized recommendations based on a student’s academic profile and preferences; Campus Services, which provides information about campus services, extracurricular activities, events, and resources; and Appointment Scheduling, which facilitates appointment scheduling with academic advisors, and support staff, streamlining administrative processes and ensuring timely access to guidance and assistance.

 This development Should follow a user-centric approach, incorporating feedback from students, faculty, and administrators to ensure that the chatbot meets their specific needs and preferences.
 Rigorous testing and quality assurance measures are implemented to guarantee the accuracy, reliability, and security of the chatbot.

+Goals-

+To achieve a functional chatbot with a medium computational heaviness; in this way, it can be practical to use it in real time by the students or consulting firm.

+By providing instant and personalized responses, the chatbot streamlines communication, reduces response times, and empowers students to find information and resources efficiently.